Dynamic Memory Allocation in Critical Safety Software: Mitigating Failures and Ensuring Reliability

 Listed below are the failures associated with dynamic memory allocation:

 Over time, dynamic memory allocation and deallocation can lead to memory fragmentation, where available memory becomes fragmented and inadequate for subsequent allocations.
 This can result in inefficient memory utilization and overall system performance degradation.
+Mitigation strategies such as preallocation of memory and memory pools can help address this.

 2. Heap Memory Exhaustion

-Insufficient memory allocation or failure to free memory appropriately can exhaust the heap, leading to out-of-memory errors.
+Excessive memory allocation or failure to free memory appropriately can exhaust the heap, leading to out-of-memory errors.
 In safety-critical systems, this can have severe consequences, potentially causing the system to crash or enter an unpredictable state.

 3. Premature Deallocation/Dangling Pointers